salesforcecli/plugin-flow/messages/flow.run.test.md

 By default, "flow run test" runs asynchronously and immediately returns a test run ID.
 If you use the -–synchronous flag, you can use the --wait flag to specify the number of minutes to wait; if the tests finish in that timeframe, the command displays the results.
 If the tests haven't finished by the end of the wait time, the command displays a test run ID.
 Use the "flow get test --test-run-id" command to get the results.

+To run both Flow and Apex tests together, run the "sf logic run test" CLI command, which has similar flags as this command, but expands the --tests flag to also include Apex tests.

 You must have the "View All Data" org system permission to use this command.
 The permission is disabled by default and can be enabled only by a system administrator.

 # examples